- Pollstar magazine’s list of “Top Club Venues” in 2016 included The Tabernacle, Terminal West and The EARL.

-- Four local spots were also named “Top Theatre Venues” for 2015 including Fox Theatre, Cobb Energy Performing Arts Center, Variety Playhouse and Atlanta Symphony Hall.
+- “Top Theatre Venues” for 2016 include Fox Theatre, Cobb Energy Performing Arts Center, Variety Playhouse and Atlanta Symphony Hall.

 - Atlanta Symphony Orchestra, established in 1945, has earned 27 Grammy® Awards.